MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 > [!NOTE]
 > The concepts discussed in the article provide the basis for integrating [!INCLUDE[navnow](includes/navnow_md.md)] with external products like [!INCLUDE[crm](includes/crm_md.md)], Microsoft Graph, and Exchange.
 Microsoft Graph and Exchange integration done autometically for you.
 For [!INCLUDE[crm](includes/crm_md.md)] integration, we recommend other our tools and functionality made available that make the integration easier.
 For more information, see [Integrating Dynamics 365 for Sales in Dynamics NAV](Integrating-Dynamics-CRM-in-Dynamics-NAV.md).

-## Overview
+## About external tables
+You might be familiar with the *linked objects* feature in [!INCLUDE[navnow](includes/navnow_md.md)], which also offers way of integrating an external SQL tables (see [Using Linked Objects](Using-Linked-Objects.md).
+The difference with the method described in this article is that the table connections are controlled at runtime.
+This provides a more dynamic table relationship than creating table definitions from SQL Server objects using linked objects.

+In general, to use an external table, you perform the following tasks:

+-   Create a table in [!INCLUDE[navnow](includes/navnow_md.md)] that represents the external table.
+This table is referred to as the *companion* table.

+-   Add application code that establishes a connection between the two tables.
+Connecting a [!INCLUDE[navnow](includes/navnow_md.md)] table to an external table is primarily controlled from the application code and involves three operations: registering the table connection to the external database, setting the table connection, and unregistering the table connection.

+-   Optionally, create a page that uses the companion table as its source to enable client users can view, modify, create, and delete records in the table.

-In short, to use an external table, you create a companion table in [!INCLUDE[navnow](includes/navnow_md.md)] that represents the external table.
-Then, you add application code that establishes connection between the two tables.
-At runtime, data from the external table is read into the [!INCLUDE[navnow](includes/navnow_md.md)] table.
-By creating a page that uses the companion table as its source, client users can view, modify, create, and delete records in the table, and the changes are pushed back to the external table.
+At runtime, data from the external table is read into the [!INCLUDE[navnow](includes/navnow_md.md)] table, and in turn displayed in the page.
+When records from external tables are instantiated, the connection is set on them.
+Any changes that client users make to records are pushed back to the external table.

 <!-- Creating or modifying records in the [!INCLUDE[navnow](includes/navnow_md.md)] table will be reflected in the external table, and vice versa.-->

-Because the connection is controlled at runtime, this method provides a more dynamic table relationship than creating table definitions from SQL Server objects using linked objects.

-### Commits
+### Commits on external tables
-[!INCLUDE[navnow](includes/navnow_md.md)] commits on all connections at the same time, such as at the same time for the tenant database connection and the application database connection in multitenant deployments.
-When an external connection is registered, it is joined into this so that any errors will rollback on all connections in use.
+[!INCLUDE[navnow](includes/navnow_md.md)] commits on all connections at the same time.
+This the tenant database connection, application database connection (in a multitenant deployment), and all registered external table connection.
+If an error occurrs that prevents a commit, transactions on all connections in use are rolled back.

-When records from external tables are instantiated, the connection is set on them.

 <!--